Insights

 Top management often lacks the time and expertise to devote to the topic.
 This creates a management vacuum.
 In day-to-day operations, brands are still often equated with logos and left to marketing as a purely „creative task“.
 Each business unit presents its offering according to its own ideas.
 To make matters worse, digitalization is primarily seen as the integration of the latest technologies, especially in tech and IT companies.
 Sales and marketing play a secondary role and lose their impact.

-The longer this situation continues, the more difficult it will be to find a way out.
+The longer this situation persists, the more difficult it becomes to find a way out.
 So what to do?
 Even with this realization, experienced marketing experts find it difficult to maintain an overview and take countermeasures after years of uncontrolled growth.
 It is even more challenging to outline a perspective for the next 5-10 years with all relevant stakeholders and decision-makers.

-Nevertheless, this is precisely the most effective approach.
-Reverse engineering with all relevant stakeholders (management, divisional management, product development, sales and marketing) in order to develop a target picture and set the course for the future, taking new rules into account.
+Nevertheless, this is precisely the most effective way.
+Reverse engineering with all relevant stakeholders (management, divisional management, product development, sales and marketing) in order to develop a target image and set the course for the future, taking new rules into account.

 3. expand the competitive advantage